 What if someone asks a question you don’t know the answer to?

 There will be times when you are asked questions that you simply don’t know the answer to.
 But instead of freezing, relax.
 It’s OK.
 It’s impossible to prepare for every possible question.

 If you don’t know, you don’t know and it’s important to be authentic with your audience.
 However, there are some techniques you can employ, when you get a question you don’t know the answer to immediately.

 First of all, you can repeat or paraphrase the question to ensure you have understood it (and to give you more time before you need to answer).
 Saying it out loud may also give you inspiration for an answer.
 You can also ask clarifying questions to understand the intention better – the more you understand, the better you may be able to understand it.
 Finally, you can admit you don’t know the full answer (we are all human here) and share what you do know at this moment in time.
 You can also ask the group what they think too.

 You can facilitate the discussion and share your knowledge in the best way possible, ask good open and thought-provoking questions.

 I hope that has been helpful in trying to allay some of the most common fears about leading discussion-based programmes with art and artefacts.
 Don’t forget, take one step at a time and imagine each step as a learning opportunity.
 Before long, you will be wondering what on earth you were worried about in the first place!

-If you would like to be taken step-by-step through the process of learning about how to lead engaging discussions about art and artefacts in a supportive learning community, do join my Visible Thinking Membership and take my Visible Thinking in the Museum Online (VTMO) Course.
+If you would like to be taken step-by-step through the process of learning about how to lead engaging discussions about art and artefacts in a supportive learning community, take my Visible Thinking in the Museum Online (VTMO) Course.

-VTMO is an 8 module online course with a combination of self-directed study and live tutorials spread over 10 weeks to fit around your schedule.
-To find out all the details about the course and the membership click below.
+VTMO is an 8 module online course with a combination of self-directed study and live tutorials spread over 11 weeks to fit easily around your schedule.
+To find out all the details about the course click below.